cybergaz/Snow_Vim/README.md

-# nvim_config
+## Snow Vim

-my neovim configuration , with the support of lsp espesially for React or web dev
+my neovim configuration , with the support of lsp and all kind of autocomletions, espesially for React or web dev and easily configurable for other languages too....

+keybinds and other guides i'll upload soon , that'll in my todo list...